 Garda vetting can seem confusing and complex.
 This page aims to clear up any questions a volunteer may have about Garda vetting.
 If you are an organisation, please click here.

 The National Vetting Bureau (Children and Vulnerable Persons) Acts 2012 to 2016 provide a statutory basis for the vetting of persons carrying out relevant work with children or vulnerable persons.
-The Act also creates offences and penalties for persons who fail to comply with its provisions.

 Who must be vetted?

 Under the Acts, any person whose work or activity involves access to children or vulnerable persons must be vetted.
 Workers include staff, volunteers and those on student placements working for a relevant organisation through which they have access to children and / or vulnerable adults.
 The act defines “relevant organisation” as one that employs or permits a person to carry out work or activities which mainly consist of them having access to, or contact with, children or vulnerable persons.

 The work or activities where people working with children and vulnerable adult will require vetting include:

 - Hospitals and health services